MahamudM90/Drag-Drop/README.md

 # Drag-Drop
-This is a Basic Level site.
+This is a Basic Level site and it used to Drag and Drop.